Jan S. Marais

-Jan S. Marais (April 23, 1919 - 2009) was a South African banker and politician.
+Jan S. Marais (April 23, 1919 – 2009) was a South African banker and politician.
 He was the founder and chairman of the Trust Bank of Africa, one of South Africa's largest banks.
-He was a National member of the Parliament of South Africa, and a critic of apartheid.
+He was a National member of the Parliament of South Africa, and a vocal critic of the party's apartheid system.

 Early life

-Jan S. Marais was born as Johannes Stephanus Marais on April 23, 1919 in Fraserburg, Northern Cape.
+Jan S. Marais was born as Johannes Stephanus Marais on April 23, 1919, in Fraserburg, Northern Cape.
 He graduated from Stellenbosch University.

 Banking career

 Marais was the general manager of Federale Volksbeleggings, an Afrikaner investment company.

 Marais founded the Trust Bank of Africa in 1954, and he served as its chairman.
 By the 1970s, it had become "one of the country's major banks."
 Marais subsequently sold the Trust Bank to Sanlam.

 Marais served as the non-executive chairman of FundTrust, an investment company, until it went bankrupt in 1991.

 Politics

 Marais was a critic of apartheid.
 As the chairman of the South Africa Foundation in the 1970s, he argued that the Anti-Apartheid Movement hurt South African businesses.
 Marais sold Trustbank to join the National Party and served as a member Parliament of South Africa as the representative of Durban, the only time ever that the liberal constituency was won by the National Party.
 He stood until 1981.
 He used his platform as a politician to call for the repeal of the Group Areas Act.